Beyond Bali: Discover Flores Island

 Via the natural hot springs of Soa, we headed to the north of Flores Island to some offshore islands near Riung.
 The fresh barbeque fish lunch on the beach was unforgettable as were the many fish and turtles we spotted while snorkeling.
 The next day we headed further east to the mountain town of Moni and Kelimutu National Park.
 An early morning trek provided us with a memorable sunrise over the incredible Mount Kelimutu volcanic crater and its three lakes of amazingly different colors.

 What a way to end this fabulous soft adventure trip to Flores Island and still quickly return to modern civilization (via Ende) with a direct flight on Garuda to Bali.
-For more information on how to make this trip a once in a lifetime adventure for your clients, please leave your information in the form below.
+For more information on how to make this trip a once in a lifetime adventure for your clients, please contact us at [email protected].